prismicio-community/optimized-dev-rsc/README.md

 If you aren’t familiar with React Server Components, or “RSC” for short, they are effectively a way to render React apps on the server _while keeping component code away from the browser_.
 This is different than the traditional React Server-Side Rendering that we’re familiar with today where all of an app’s JavaScript is sent to and re-executed in the browser.
 With RSC, you can pick and choose which components are server-only and which require client-side interactivity.

+React Server Components work great with React Suspense, a React feature that lets you manage loading states within your app.
+In this challenge, you’ll see how RSC and Suspense work together.

+> **Don’t know what Suspense is?**
+>
+> No problem!
+Check out [our introduction to Suspense](#) to get an understanding of what it is and where you can use it.

 Although React Server Components are still in development and not ready for production, you can try them out today thanks to [Next.js’s experimental support](https://nextjs.org/docs/advanced-features/react-18/server-components).

 **Disclaimer**: The concepts you’ll learn throughout the challenge will change by the time React Server Components are officially released.
 Treat this challenge as a way to get familiar with RSC’s ideas, not as a way to learn their exact APIs.